BREAD5940/Pantry-Logging/README.md

-# Pantry-Logging
+# Pantry-Logging (0.0.0)
 The logging ingredient in team 5940's creations!

-# Version Overview
-## Current (master): 0.0.0
-This ingredient is currently under initial development, come back soon!
+It is currently under initial development, come back soon!

 # Dependencies
 This pantry ingredient has no other dependencies.